 Sold under the Symbl adult-use and Emblem medical brands, the vapes are inspired by Aleafia Health's signature cultivars.
 The custom-made, unique terpene blends deliver robust flavours and consistent effects.
 They contain CO2-extracted distillate mixed with a custom blend of botanically sourced terpenes.
-No fillers or artificial flavours are used, offering consumers and patients an authentic experience.
+No fillers or artificial flavours are used in the vapes, which were launched in Q4 2020.